universal jurisdiction, piracy, admiralty, maritime, empirical

 Measuring the willingness of nations to exercise universal jurisdiction over human rights offense poses major challenges.
 Because universal jurisdiction broadly covers torture, war crimes, and other abuses, the number of universally cognizable crimes that go unprosecuted may be quite high.
 One cannot estimate the universe of possible cases with any precision, and thus cannot determine the frequency of UJ prosecutions in relation to the possible occasions for its use.
 Piracy, the original and paradigmatic universal jurisdiction crime, provides a unique opportunity to study the implementation of universal jurisdiction in a way that avoids this "denominator problem."
 Excellent data exists on the actual number of pirate attacks.
 We examine records of thousands of piracy incidents to determine the number of potential universal jurisdiction cases.
 The results show that under normal circumstances, nations use universal jurisdiction against a tiny fraction of piracies.

 Kontorovich, Eugene and Art, Steven, "An Empirical Examination of Universal Jurisdiction for Piracy" (2010).
 Faculty Working Papers.
-Paper 38.
+38.